-After a few weeks I noticed that the requests seemed to share some features that lead me to believe that the bulk of them were writing in from various parts of the former British Empire.
-The extra “U’ in colour, and the like, and the politeness, and certain turns of phrase convinced me, and then I figured it out.
+After a few weeks I noticed that the requests seemed to share some features that led me to believe that the bulk of them were writing in from various parts of the former British Empire.
+The extra “u” in colour, and the like, and the politeness, and certain turns of phrase convinced me, and then I figured it out.

 It seems that newscience.com was WAY too close to newscientist.com for most people.
 New Scientist is an excellent British publication that covers science.
 It’s sort of like a younger, hipper British version of Scientific American.
 And apparently kids from the UK, Canada, New Zealand, and Australia view it as a homework resource.

-I ended up placing a link, to direct people to that website for the magazine, on my home page, and eventually the sciecne questions dropped off.
+I ended up placing a link, on my home page, to direct people to that website for the magazine, and eventually the science questions dropped off.

 But I had always enjoyed writing about science, and kind of missed it.
 I figured at some point I might turn the website to that topic, and finally have.